 The biggest reason climate change is a problem for humans is—well, because it’s a problem for humans.
 Global warming will affect (and is affecting) plants, animals and fungi too, but overall, the planet will keep going long after people are gone.

-That’s where carbon footprints come in, and why it’s important that we all work to shrink our shoe size, so to speak.
+That’s where reducing our carbon footprints comes in, and why it’s important that we all work to shrink our shoe size, so to speak.
 Some of the actions are easy, some a little harder, but think of it as a fun collective challenge that we’ll look back on fondly, like that mud race you did with your college roomies in a fit of fitness optimism.

 Reducing our global carbon footprint is going to take concerted effort from governments, companies and individuals across the planet.
 And the best way to get started is in your own backyard—plus your kitchen, garage and bathroom.

-Read on to learn more about carbon footprints and global warming and to find out what lifestyle changes are the most effective ways to reduce your greenhouse gas emissions and lower your impact.
+Read on to learn more about global warming and to find out what lifestyle changes are the most effective ways to reduce your carbon footprint and lower your impact.

 In this article